valerii-delphai/bentoml-demo/README.md

 # bentoml-demo
-BentoML service demo
+This is repository for deployment of my previous pet-project (https://github.com/valeriich/midterm-project) using BentoML framework
 ### How to put it on service
+To run this service execute following commands:
 * `git clone https://github.com/valerii-delphai/bentoml-demo`
 * `cd bentoml-demo`
 * `poetry shell`
 * `bentoml build`
 * `bentoml serve BikeRentalsPredictionService:latest`
-### To test sample run command
+### To test a data sample run command
 `python3 test.py`